JapanYoshi/salty/README.md

 * 2. Add the ID to `list.txt`, which is the list of episodes to display in the episode select screen.

-* 3. Within the episode folder, change the contents of `ep.json` to list the question IDs to use, and any non-random voice lines to play.
+* 3. Within the episode folder, change the contents of `ep.gdcfg` to list the question IDs to use, and any non-random voice lines to play.
 Non-random voice lines must be stored within the episode folder as well.

-To use a different **phones-as-controller app and server**, fork [this other GitHub repository](https://github.com/JapanYoshi/haitouch-firebase) and host it on your Firebase instance.
+To use a different **phones-as-controller app and server**, fork [the `haitouch-firebase` repository](https://github.com/JapanYoshi/haitouch-firebase) and host it on your Firebase instance.

-You will need to set up your own instance of Firebase Realtime Database and Firebase Web Hosting, and change `const firebaseConfig` within `public/index.html` to make it connect to your database and not mine.
+You will need to set up your own instance of Firebase Realtime Database and Firebase Web Hosting (if you don't want your controller app to interact with my game, or my controller app with your game).
+To do that, and change `const firebaseConfig` within `public/index.html` to make it connect to your database and not mine.
 Similarly, you will need to change `const firebase_config` within [`FirebaseManager.gd`](https://github.com/JapanYoshi/salty/tree/main/FirebaseManager.gd).
 To get the Firebase configuration data, please follow [this official “Add Firebase to your JavaScript project” tutorial from Firebase](https://firebase.google.com/docs/web/setup).

 ## Control schemes